 Many times, a Java application is splitted into several Eclipse projects, each one having its own src folder.
 The logical thing to do is to start reversing the utilities projects first and then the application projects that have dependancies on the first ones.

 Reversing the utilities projects works well and now they are in my model.
 When I reverse the application project that has dependancies on the first one, it tells me at the end of reverse process that all the imports clauses on the first project are not found.
 The end result is that the classes are not linked in the model.
 For example, the generalization link to a super-class cannot be shown, although the super-class has already been reversed previously.

 In my mind, if a class is not visible from the reverse engine but already in the model, it should be found.

-> #1 Updated by Christophe Malgouyres about 8 years ago
+#1 Updated by Christophe Malgouyres over 8 years ago

-> - Status changed from New to Feedback
+- Status changed from New to Feedback